 Timely prompts

-To understand user behavior across the onboarding process, we can use lifecycle segmentation to mark key milestones of product success.
+In a quest for better user onboarding, we need to understand user behavior throughout the onboarding process.
+We can use lifecycle segmentation to mark key milestones of product success.

 Advancing each stage in the customer lifecycle requires that you guide them to value discovery with user onboarding.

-To compel preview users to become first-time users, they need to clearly understand your core value proposition and use cases.
+To compel preview users to become first-time users, they need to understand your core value proposition and use cases clearly.

-Therefore, turning a first-time user into a committed user is all about understanding what they expect from your product, and aligning those expectations with appropriate education and calls to action, leading to customer success.
+Therefore, turning a first-time user into a committed user is about understanding what they expect from your product and aligning those expectations with appropriate education and calls to action, leading to customer success.

-This is why the idea of dynamic UX is so powerful; you can serve hyper-focused in-product experiences that present relevant information when your users actually need it, minimizing noise and avoiding distracting and invasive popups that do more to frustrate users than educate them.
+This is why dynamic UX is so powerful; you can serve hyper-focused in-product experiences that present relevant information when your users need it, minimizing noise and avoiding distracting and invasive popups that do more to frustrate users than educate them.

-Once users know how to use your app, they begin to develop habits around it.
+Once users know how to use your app, they develop habits around it.

 Understanding how these transitions happen is the key to creating effective customer onboarding processes.

-Now, let's take a look at some examples that nails the customer onboarding process.
+Now, let's look at some of the best SaaS onboarding examples that truly nail the customer onboarding process.
 We'll go through each onboarding example in detail to explain what's so great about it, and what it achieves.

 The live demo is usually the first step when you want to guide users to value.
 But pushing demo prompts can be quite irritating if it's too intrusive.

-Here, Customer.io achieves the goal of prompting users for a live demo with a simple side-pop modal.
+In this SaaS onboarding example, Customer.io aims to prompt users for a live demo with a simple side-pop modal.
 It doesn't get in the way of the user's navigation, and it is straightforward, wasting no words at all.

 If you have a product that could benefit from network effects like, let's say, a meeting scheduler, every user event could bring many other new users.
 For instance, whenever users receive meeting invitations with Mixmax, each of those users presents an opportunity to begin a signup process.